Sustainability in Dentistry

 In our efforts to promote sustainable oral care, we provide each patient with a biodegradable, recyclable bamboo toothbrush with a compostable handle.
 To minimize the use of chemical developers and radiological plates, we employ digital radiology technology.
 Additionally, our CAD CAM Cerec technology eliminates the need for silicone impressions, which are typically discarded as waste.
 Also, we have implemented a totem where patients can bring and recycle their old toothbrushes, even those made of plastic.
 Beyond our clinic, we actively engage in sustainable practices.
 Organic waste is composted using a bokashi system, and we diligently recycle as much as possible.
 Moreover, we repurpose non-recyclable plastics, such as the plastic wrap used for instrument sterilization, by creating ecological bricks.

 These comprehensive sustainability measures reflect our dedication to reducing our environmental impact and promoting a more eco-conscious dental practice.
 By implementing these changes, we strive to contribute positively to the planet and inspire others in the dental community to embrace sustainable practices.”

 Please watch this video to see what Ars Salutaris have been doing to improve sustainability in their dental practice: https://www.youtube.com/watch?v=VTIiPYZarB4

 International Dental Journal supporting commentary

-The Sustainability in Dentistry project is supported by our Founding Partners:
+The Sustainability in Dentistry project is supported by our Partners and Supporters: